 Do You Need a Bigger Deposit for a Buy-to-Let Remortgage?

-In most cases, a deposit of around 25% of the property’s value is required for a BTL mortgage.
+As far as an actual figure goes, a deposit representing 25% of the property’s value is needed for a BTL mortgage in most cases.
 To help keep your deposit and interest rates more manageable, it’s worth presenting yourself as a desirable borrower.
+Specifically, maintaining a strong credit score and making sure the property has a long lease or freehold status are factors that can help with this.

 What’s the Difference between a Residential Mortgage and a Buy-to-Let Mortgage?